firstdraft/guides/meteorologist-exercise-guide.md

 Step 1 when working with any API is research.
 What is the URL of the page that has the data we want, preferably in JSON format?

 Let's head over to [Forecast's API documentation][2].
-First, we must register as developers:
+First, click "Try for Free" to register as a dev:

 ![](/assets/dark-sky-landing.jpg)